 The most diligent prevention measures don’t guarantee you won’t experience a fire in your home.
-But if and when a fire does occur – a good safety plan will pay dividends towards keeping you and your family safe.
+But if and when a fire does occur – a regularly updated and reviewed fire safety plan will pay dividends towards keeping you and your family safe.

 Home Fire Safety

 Fire safety applies just about everywhere.
 However, our focus here is fire safety in the home.
 Most of us spend a lot of time at home – and this is especially true given the unique circumstances of the COVID-19 pandemic.
 Equally, for many of us, our homes are unique places with a lot at stake – loved ones, pets, belongings, memories, not to mention the roof over our heads.